 For returning teachers and black belt techies, we’d love to show you how to incorporate a few bells and whistles into your class wiki.
 If you’re wondering what a wiki is, click here.

 During project launch in September, all teachers must attend an in-person (New Mexico teachers) or online (partner teachers) training to review expectations, and learn how to implement the curriculum and update the private class wiki workspace.
 We will cover the cost of substitute teachers for New Mexico teachers to attend the one-day workshop.
 The online training for partner teachers takes about two hours.
-At or prior to the workshop, we will provide all teachers with a hard copy of the curriculum (including lesson plans), and a set of water education posters from the U.S. Geological Service.
-The posters form the basis of most lessons.

 In addition to building valuable computer skills, RiverXchange teachers are provided with two fantastic networking opportunities: outreach staff from local water resources agencies, and partner teachers.
 Outreach staff are the guest speakers who will visit your class to deliver a hands-on activity/presentation.
 This means teachers are not burdened with learning so much technical content from scratch.
 As you get to know each guest speaker, consider participating in other programs run by these organizations.
 The local water utility, Cooperative Extension Office, Parks and Recreation/Open Space, and museum of natural history often have excellent free environmental and other programs for fifth grade students.